FractalFeldspar/FractalFeldspar.github.io/_projects/mechanical-design-challenges.md

 <strong>Motion Coupling</strong><br>
 <ol>
-    <li>Mechanism where an output revolute joint rotates at <span>&lt;</span>1/10,000 the speed of an input revolute joint
+    <li>Design a mechanism where an output revolute joint rotates at <span>&lt;</span>1/10,000 the speed of an input revolute joint
         <ul>
             <li>Split ring planetary</li>
             <li>Differential harmonic drive</li>
         </ul>
     </li>
-    <li>Mechanism where the speed ratio between an input revolute joint and output revolute joint is an extremely specific rational number such as 1567:893</li>
+    <li>Design a mechanism where the speed ratio between an input revolute joint and output revolute joint is exactly 1567:893</li>
-    <li>Linkage that converts revolute motion into straight line motion using only revolute joints
+    <li>Design a linkage that converts revolute motion into straight line motion using only revolute joints
         <ul>
             <li>Peaucellier-Lipkin</li>
             <li>Sarrus</li>
             <li>Hart</li>
         </ul>
     </li>
-    <li>Linkage that transmits rotation around one axis to a skew axis using only revolute joints</li>
+    <li>Design a linkage that transmits rotation around one axis to a skew axis using only revolute joints</li>
-    <li>Mechanism where the position of an output revolute joint is proportional to the sum of the positions of 2 input revolute joints
+    <li>Design a mechanism where the position of an output revolute joint is proportional to the sum of the positions of 2 input revolute joints
         <ul>
             <li>Car differential</li>
         </ul>
     </li>
-    <li>Mechanism where the position of an output revolute joint is proportional to the product of the positions of 2 input revolute joints
+    <li>Design a mechanism where the position of an output revolute joint is proportional to the product of the positions of 2 input revolute joints
         <ul>
             <li>Probable solution: logarithmic input gears with an exponential output gear</li>
         </ul>
     </li>
-    <li>Mechanism where the position of an output revolute joint is proportional to the sum of the positions of 5 input revolute joints</li>
+    <li>Design a mechanism where the position of an output revolute joint is proportional to the sum of the positions of 5 input revolute joints</li>
-    <li>Mechanism where the position of an output slider joint is proportional to the sum of the positions of 5 input slider joints</li>
+    <li>Design a mechanism where the position of an output slider joint is proportional to the sum of the positions of 5 input slider joints</li>
-    <li>Mechanism where an output revolute joint's position is proportional to an input revolute joint's speed of rotation
+    <li>Design a mechanism where an output revolute joint's position is proportional to an input revolute joint's speed of rotation
         <ul>
             <li>Eddy current-based speedometer</li>
         </ul>
     </li>
-    <li>Mechanism where an output revolute joint's speed of rotation is proportional to an input revolute joint's static position</li>
+    <li>Design a mechanism where an output revolute joint's speed of rotation is proportional to an input revolute joint's static position</li>
-    <li>Mechanism where an output revolute joint's position is proportional to the 2D area traced out by an input planar joint
+    <li>Design a mechanism where an output revolute joint's position is proportional to the 2D area traced out by an input planar joint
         <ul>
             <li>Planimeter</li>
         </ul>
     </li>
-    <li>Mechanism where an output revolute joint's position is proportional to an input slider joint's frequency of vibration</li>
+    <li>Design a mechanism where an output revolute joint's position is proportional to an input slider joint's frequency of vibration</li>
-    <li>Mechanism where an output revolute joint switches from an "off" to "on" position when the speed of rotation of an input revolute joint rises above 1 rotation per second</li>
+    <li>Design a mechanism where an output revolute joint switches from an "off" to "on" position when the speed of rotation of an input revolute joint rises above 1 rotation per second</li>
-    <li>Mechanism that uses two input revolute joints with stationary axes of rotation to control an output cylindrical joint's axial and rotational position
+    <li>Design a mechanism that uses two input revolute joints with stationary axes of rotation to control an output cylindrical joint's axial and rotational position
         <ul>
             <li>Ball spline</li>
         </ul>
     </li>
-    <li>Mechanism that uses two input revolute joints with stationary axes of rotation to control the rotation and the direction of a wheel</li>
+    <li>Design a mechanism that uses two input revolute joints with stationary axes of rotation to control the rotation and the direction of a wheel</li>
-    <li>Mechanism that uses three input revolute joints with stationary axes of rotation to control the XY positions and Z rotation of an output planar joint</li>
+    <li>Design a mechanism that uses three input revolute joints with stationary axes of rotation to control the XY positions and Z rotation of an output planar joint</li>
-    <li>Mechanism where an output revolute joint's position always matches an input revolute joint's position.
+    <li>Design a mechanism where an output revolute joint's position always matches an input revolute joint's position.
 The input revolute joint can only supply a limited torque and the output revolute joint must supply up to 10x the max torque of the input revolute joint.
 The mechanism can have an internal or external source of mechanical energy.
         <ul>
             <li>Torque amplifier</li>
             <li>Ship capstan</li>
             <li>Power steering</li>
         </ul>
     </li>
+    <li>Design a mechanism that can raise and lower itself up and down a smooth vertical pole of arbitrary height that has no change in cross section along its length.</li>
-    <li>Mechanism with continuously variable mechanical advantage between its coaxial input and output revolute joints
+    <li>Design a mechanism with continuously variable mechanical advantage between its coaxial input and output revolute joints
         <ul>
             <li>NuVinci</li>
         </ul>
     </li>
-    <li>Mechanism where an output revolute joint maintains a constant speed of rotation despite being driven by an input revolute joint rotating at variable speeds
+    <li>Design a mechanism where an output revolute joint maintains a constant speed of rotation despite being driven by an input revolute joint rotating at variable speeds
         <ul>
             <li>Probable solution: mechanism based on a clock escapement</li>
         </ul>
     </li>
-    <li>Bike gear shifter that sets the desired pedal torque instead of the gear ratio.
+    <li>Design a bike gear shifter that sets the desired pedal torque instead of the gear ratio.
 The gear shifter automatically and mechanically shifts the gear ratio so that the cyclist always applies the same torque to the pedals regardless of bike speed and incline.</li>
 </ol>

 <strong>States</strong>
 <ol>
-    <li>Mechanism with parallel input and output slider joints where the output slider joint is locked in place until the input slider joint is moved past a certain position
+    <li>Design a mechanism with parallel input and output slider joints where the output slider joint is locked in place until the input slider joint is moved past a certain position
         <ul>
             <li>Push button quick release pin</li>
         </ul>
     </li>
-    <li>Mechanism where an output slider joint is locked in place unless each of the 5 input slider joints are slid from their "off" to "on" positions in a specific order
+    <li>Design a mechanism where an output slider joint is locked in place unless each of the 5 input slider joints are slid from their "off" to "on" positions in a specific order
         <ul>
             <li>Directional combination lock</li>
             <li>Simplex push button lock</li>
         </ul>
     </li>
-    <li>Mechanism where a slider joint toggles between an "on" position and an "off" position each time it is pushed in the same direction
+    <li>Design a mechanism where a slider joint toggles between an "on" position and an "off" position each time it is pushed in the same direction
         <ul>
             <li>Retractable pen button</li>
             <li>MicroSD card push slot</li>
         </ul>
     </li>
-    <li>Mechanism where a revolute joint toggles between an "on" position and an "off" position each time it is rotated in the same direction
+    <li>Design a mechanism where a revolute joint toggles between an "on" position and an "off" position each time it is rotated in the same direction
         <ul>
             <li>Sunglasses holder</li>
             <li>Window latch</li>
         </ul>
     </li>
-    <li>Mechanism where a slider joint can slide forward and, after sliding back to its starting position, is unable to slide forward again</li>
+    <li>Design a mechanism where a slider joint can slide forward and, after sliding back to its starting position, is unable to slide forward again</li>
-    <li>Living hinge that has 3 stable rotational positions</li>
+    <li>Design a living hinge that has 3 stable rotational positions</li>
-    <li>Mechanism containing a row of 5 slider joints where each joint has an "on" position and an "off" position, and pushing any one of the slider joints to its "on" position causes all the other slider joints to move to their "off" positions
+    <li>Design a mechanism containing a row of 5 slider joints where each joint has an "on" position and an "off" position, and pushing any one of the slider joints to its "on" position causes all the other slider joints to move to their "off" positions
         <ul>
             <li>Buttons of blenders/food processors</li>
         </ul>
     </li>
-    <li>Mechanism containing a coaxial stack of 5 revolute joints where each joint has an "on" position and an "off" position, and rotating any one of the rotary joints to its "on" position prevents the other rotary joints from rotating</li>
+    <li>Design a mechanism containing a coaxial stack of 5 revolute joints where each joint has an "on" position and an "off" position, and rotating any one of the rotary joints to its "on" position prevents the other rotary joints from rotating</li>
+    <li>Design a mechanical clock that can account for daylight savings and leap years.</li>
+    <li>Design a door that can be manually opened or closed at any time and, if left open, waits 5 seconds before automatically beginning to close.</li>
-    <li>Lock and key mechanism that doesn't need springs, gravity, or any other passive biasing force to function.
+    <li>Design a lock and key mechanism that doesn't need springs, gravity, or any other passive biasing force to function.
         <ul>
             <li>Disk detainer lock</li>
         </ul>
     </li>
-    <li>Lock whose method of unlocking involves alternating between leaving the lock upright and leaving the lock upside down for specific amounts of time</li>
+    <li>Design a keyless lock whose method of unlocking involves alternating between leaving the lock upright and leaving the lock upside down for specific amounts of time</li>
 </ol>

 <strong>Fluids and Granular Media</strong>
 <ol>
-    <li>Mechanism that is able to take water from a reservoir and fill up a container of water at a higher water level without using any moving parts
+    <li>Design a mechanism that is able to take water from a reservoir and fill up a container of water at a higher water level without using any moving parts
         <ul>
             <li>Pulser pump</li>
             <li>Evaporation</li>
             <li>Capillary action</li>
         </ul>
     </li>
-    <li>Container that allows air inside of it to escape without allowing any of the outside air to enter the container</li>
+    <li>Design a container that allows air expanding inside of it to escape without allowing any of the outside air to enter the container</li>
-    <li>Container that allows the user to dispense a precise amount of liquid from a container even when the initial volume of liquid in the container is variable</li>
+    <li>Design a container that allows the user to dispense a precise amount of liquid from a container even when the initial volume of liquid in the container is variable</li>
-    <li>Mechanism that releases water after a spring-loaded button is pushed down and automatically stops releasing water after 5 seconds</li>
+    <li>Design a mechanism that releases water after a spring-loaded button is pushed down and automatically stops releasing water after 5 seconds</li>
-    <li>Mechanism that releases sand after a spring-loaded button is pushed down and automatically stops releasing sand after 5 seconds</li>
+    <li>Design a mechanism that releases sand after a spring-loaded button is pushed down and automatically stops releasing sand after 5 seconds</li>
-    <li>Mechanism where balls of equal diameter may enter at any rate but always exit one at a time with at least one second between each ball.
+    <li>Design a mechanism where balls of equal diameter may enter at any rate but always exit one at a time with at least one second between each ball.
 No moving parts other than the balls are allowed.</li>
-    <li>Mechanism that takes in balls of equal diameter and then releases them all at once after a certain number of balls has accumulated.
+    <li>Design a mechanism that takes in balls of equal diameter and then releases them all at once after a certain number of balls has accumulated.
 No moving parts other than the balls are allowed.</li>
-    <li>An 8-bit mechanical binary adder where the only moving parts are balls.
+    <li>Design an 8-bit mechanical binary adder where the only moving parts are balls.
 Must also be able to perform subtraction and handle negative numbers.</li>
 </ol>

 <strong>Other</strong>
 <ol>
-    <li>Mechanism where a revolute joint takes &gt;10 seconds to rotate from one position to another</li>
+    <li>Design a mechanism where a revolute joint takes &gt;10 seconds to rotate from one position to another</li>
-    <li>Mechanism where a revolute joint takes &gt;10,000 seconds to rotate from one position to another
+    <li>Design a mechanism where a revolute joint takes &gt;10,000 seconds to rotate from one position to another
         <ul>
             <li>Drip based mechanism</li>
             <li>Evaporation based mechanism</li>
         </ul>
     </li>
-    <li>Mechanical clock that can account for daylight savings and leap years.</li>
-    <li>Compliant mechanism that allows for &gt;10 rotations</li>
+    <li>Design a compliant mechanism that allows for &gt;10 rotations</li>
-    <li>Compliant mechanism that allows for &gt;100 rotations</li>
+    <li>Design a compliant mechanism that allows for &gt;100 rotations</li>
-    <li>Mechanism that can lift an object weighing 10x as much as the mechanism to 10x the starting height of the mechanism
+    <li>Design a mechanism that can lift an object weighing 10x as much as the mechanism to a height that is 10x the mechanism's starting bounding box height
         <ul>
             <li>Deployable composite boom</li>
             <li>Rigid chain actuator</li>